FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 1.6 - Decentralized Autonomous Organization (DAO).** ADAO is a DAO, an unincorporated association of individuals, entities, associations and/or other persons or groups of persons who all agree to join together in a common purpose.
 For ADAO that purpose is encapsulated in our Mission Statement.

+**Section 1.7 - Term and Continuation of DAO.** ADAO will continue perpetually so long as Members vote to continue the activities of the organization.
+Should the members ever deem it necessary to cease operation of the DAO they shall transfer the Treasury to Trustee(s) who shall distribute the assets to charitable organizations in line with the ethos and Mission Statement of ADAO.

 # Article II - Membership

-**Section 2.1 - Eligibility.** Membership shall be voluntary and application open to any individual of at least 18 years of age whose purpose or presumed intent is to contribute, to build, and to use the services of ADAO and is willing to accept the responsibilities and terms of membership.
+**Section 2.1 - Eligibility.** Membership shall be voluntary and application open to any individual whose purpose or presumed intent is to contribute, to build, and to use the services of ADAO and is willing to accept the responsibilities and terms of membership.

-**Section 2.2 - Admission.** Membership in ADAO shall be granted to all members off the Cardano community.
-This is anyone who holds at least one (1) ADA token in a Cardano wallet with stake delegated to a stake pool operator.
+**Section 2.2 - Admission.** Membership in ADAO shall be granted to all members of the Cardano community who are willing to uphold the ADAO Mission Statement and ratify the Constitution.
+A member of the Cardano community is anyone who possess a Cardano wallet with stake delegated to an active stake pool.
 There shall be no requirement to contribute time to ADAO projects or assets to the ADAO Treasury.

 Members shall fall into one or more of the following categories:
 1. GovToken Holders are individuals who hold the ADAO Governance Token (ADAO).
 GovToken Holders are responsible for deciding the priorities of the DAO through the proposal process.
 No assets may be moved out of the DAO treasury without a vote of GovToken Holders and all program coordination is formalized through votes on proposals.